jump-dev/JuMP.jl/docs/src/quickstart.md

                                  JuMP.JuMPMOIModel{Float64}(),
                                  evalobjective=false))
 end
-# v0.6 prepends JuMP. to printed type information, whereas v0.7 does not.
+# v0.6 prepends the module name to printed type information, whereas v0.7 does
+# not.
-DocTestFilters = r"JuMP\."
+DocTestFilters = [r"JuMP\.", r"MathOptInterface\."]
 ```
 !!! note
     Your model doesn't have to be called `model` - it's just a name.
-However,
-    the JuMP style guide prefers `model`.

 There are a few options for defining a variable, depending on whether you want
 to have lower bounds, upper bounds, both bounds, or even no bounds.
 The